chipmanfu/Cyber-Range/README.md

 Once it's installed, there is a bookstack instance within the environment at www.redbook.com that contains detailed overviews and how to guides for using the environment.

 ## TO DO List
-update the Cyber-Range installer script to validate packages install.

 Update NRTS docker services to add logging and log management